NishantSushmakar/Data-Capstone-Challenge/EfficientNet+RF+Explain/README.md

 ## 1. Introduction and Overview

-This approach provides a machine learning pipeline for automated classification of coral bleaching in underwater imagery at the pixel level.
-The software addresses the challenge of efficiently monitoring coral reef health by automating the detection and classification of bleached versus healthy coral.
+This step provides a machine learning pipeline for automated classification of coral bleaching in underwater imagery at the pixel level.

 **Key Features:**
 - Two-stage pipeline combining segmentation and classification